These Peanut Butter Spider Cookies are perfect for a Halloween treat! Your kids will love them!

 Place the melted chocolate into a decorating bag and using a writing tip, make the legs of the spider.
 Make four legs on each side of the Whoppers.
 Working from the center out, make two legs going towards the back and two legs going towards the front of the spider.

 - Let sit until the chocolate has set.

-- Makes about 5 dozen cookies.
+Makes about 6 dozen cookies.

 It is important to chill the dough for at least 3 hours or up to 2 days.

 Once the dough has been chilled and you are ready to bake the cookies, take out the dough for about ten minutes so it can soften up.
 (I usually do this step while my oven is preheating.)

 Make sure to add the Whoppers as soon as the cookies come out of the oven so they stay on the cookies once they are cooled.

 If you do not have a frosting decorating bag and tip, cut the very edge of a corner of a sandwich bag off.
 Place the melted chocolate chips into the bag and squeeze the bag to get the melted chocolate out to make the legs.